-6 The service is provided as per the "service contract" between FAMI and Fideuram Asset Management SGR S.p.A.
+6 The service is provided as per the "service contract" between FAMI and Fideuram Asset Management SGR S.p.A that will be transferred to Fideuram SpA with effective date 1st July 2025.

 The Company's approach includes the adoption of sustainable strategies in line with PRI principles.
 These strategies can be integrated into different steps of the investment process and flexibly adapted to the different types of financial instruments as well as management strategies.